 Are you looking to expand your fleet but unsure where to start?
 Buying heavy plant machinery can be a daunting task.
 You may be undecided on whether to purchase new or used, what machinery would best suit your business or where to purchase from.
-That’s why we at Omnia Machinery have put together these helpful tips to make the process smoother for you.
+That’s why we at Omnia Machinery have put together these 5 helpful tips for purchasing heavy machinery tips to make the process smoother for you.

 1. Determine your requirements

 Before you invest in any heavy machinery, it’s vital to evaluate your current fleet.
 What machinery do you already have?
 What machinery would help to further expand your business?
 Are there any attachments you could purchase for your existing equipment instead of investing in a separate machine?
 Take a look at your upcoming jobs and determine what equipment your company truly needs.
 Evaluate the pros and cons of any machinery you are considering purchasing to analyse how great of an investment buying will be for your company.

 After you have determined your requirements, it’s a good idea to start researching to see what machinery is on offer and what the average market price is for your chosen piece of equipment.
 You can then target the brand and model that fits best with your requirements.
 From your research, you may discover that there is more than one option for your specifications.
 You should also examine the cost differences between purchasing the equipment new or used.
 This allows you to determine what you can purchase for your current budget.
 Don’t forget to calculate and factor in the running costs of the machinery too as it will vary across each piece of equipment.
 Purchasing new isn’t always cost-effective and can often have a long delivery wait whilst being manufactured.
 Check out our blog on 3 Key Benefits of Buying Used Machinery for more info on how buying used construction machinery can be more beneficial for your business.